sleey/guidelines/datadog/readme.md

 [TOC]

-## Introduction
-When is the last time you so frustrated because you can't find why your service become really slow.
+## IntroductionWhen is the last time you so frustrated because you can't find why your service become really slow.
 Probaly never if you just graduated or doesn't really care about your company service.
 But you should or will learn more about it now.
 We will talk more about [datadog](https://www.datadoghq.com), not about what is datadog but how we will use it to make our life easier.
 ## Example

 We will see some example of monitor that datadog can track.